typescord/famfor/README.md

 You can send queries via HTTP clients that support headers setting `stream.Readable` stream as body.

-Let's take a look at minimal example with [Got](https://github.com/sindresorhus/got) :
+Let's take a look at a minimal example with [Got](https://github.com/sindresorhus/got) :

 ```ts
 import { FormData } from '@typescord/form-data'; // const { FormData } = require('@typescord/form-data');